o1-labs/docs2/examples/zkapps/02-private-inputs-and-hash-functions/README.md

-# Mina zkApp: 02 Private Inputs And Hash Functions
+# zkApp: Private Inputs And Hash Functions

 This Private Inputs and Hash Functions tutorial helps you to learn about private inputs, hash functions, and adding a second value as an input.